coderofsalvation/express-api-user-management-signup/README.md

 * configuredhost + /reset/pass
     when user resets password

-Where configuredhost is defined by you ('http://mygateway.com/foo' e.g.)
+Where configuredhost is defined by you in the config ('http://mygateway.com/foo' e.g.)
 These webhooks can be reacted upon by other middle/software in order to send emails or update api proxy settings e.g.